 Christmas morning casserole recipe instructions:

-- Mix the butter and canola oil together.
+- Mix the butter and oil together.
 Arrange bread on a baking sheet and brush both sides with the butter/oil mixture.
 Broil the bread for 1-2 minutes on each side, until golden brown.
 Cut the toasted bread into cubes and set aside.

 - Place the Canadian bacon in a greased 2-quart or 13×9 inch baking dish.
 Top with half the bread, the cheese, and the rest of the bread.
 In a bowl, whisk the eggs, milk, onion powder, paprika, salt and pepper and pour over the top.